 Campaign Costs & Progress

 Working in collaboration with the Rick Hansen Foundation and MGBA Architecture + Interior Design, we’re utilizing universal design principles to set a new standard of excellence in accessible built environments.
-Wavefront Centre will ensure people can interact freely regardless of hearing, vision, mobility or age-related challenges.
+Wavefront Centre ensures people can interact freely regardless of hearing, vision, mobility or age-related challenges.

 Impact to our Community

-The new centre will allow us to work towards our vision of a society where all people can interact freely without communication barriers.
+The new centre allows us to work towards our vision of a society where all people can interact freely without communication barriers.